 In a class action captioned Patterson, et al. v.
 Fidelity National Title Insurance Company, et al., Case No. GD 03-021176, originally filed on October 27, 2003 and pending in the Court of Common Pleas of Allegheny County, Pennsylvania, plaintiffs allege the named Company underwriters violated Pennsylvania's Unfair Trade Practices and Consumer Protection Law ("UTPCPL") by failing to provide premium discounts in accordance with filed rates in refinancing transactions.
 Contrary to rulings in similar federal court cases that considered the rate rule and agreed with the Company's position, the court held that the rate rule should be interpreted such that an institutional mortgage in the public record is a "proxy" for prior title insurance entitling a consumer to a discount rate when refinancing when there is a mortgage of record within the number of years required by the rate rule.
 The rate rule requires sufficient evidence of a prior policy, and because not all institutional mortgages were insured, the Company's position is that a recorded first mortgage alone does not constitute sufficient evidence of an earlier policy entitling consumers to a discounted rate.
-The court certified the class refusing to follow prior Pennsylvania Supreme Court and appellate court decisions holding that the UTPCPL requires proof of reliance, an individual issue which precludes certification.
+The court certified the class refusing to follow prior Pennsylvania Supreme Court and appellate court decisions holding that the UTPCPL requires proof of reliance, an individual issue that precludes certification.
 After notice to the class, plaintiffs moved for partial summary judgment on liability, and defendants moved for summary judgment.
-On June 27, 2018, the court entered an order granting plaintiffs' motion for partial summary judgment on liability, and denying the Company's motion finding that the Company failed to advise its agents on how to interpret the rate rule so that it would be uniformly applied, thereby having engaged in "deceptive conduct."
-The Company plans to seek an interlocutory appeal of the summary judgment order.
-The court approved the parties' stipulation in which they agreed that before interlocutory review is appropriate, the court will first determine which party should bear the burden of ascertaining the class and calculating damages, and determine whether the damages should be trebled.
-Following briefing and oral argument on these issues, the court held that a multiplier of 1.5, not treble, should be applied to the amount of damages, if any, proven by class members at trial.
-The court also held that plaintiffs should bear the responsibility of identifying class members and calculating damages.
-The interlocutory appeal of the summary judgment order will now proceed.
+On June 27, 2018, the court entered an order granting plaintiffs' motion for partial summary judgment on liability, and denying the Company's motion.
+The court also determined that a multiplier of 1.5, not treble, should be applied to the amount of damages, if any, proven by class members at trial and that the plaintiffs should bear the responsibility of identifying class members and calculating damages.
+The Company sought permission from the Pennsylvania Supreme Court requesting permission to appeal on the merits, or in the alternative, an order directing the Pennsylvania Superior Court to grant interlocutory review.
 There has been no determination as to the size of the class.
-It is unknown whether plaintiffs will seek statutory or actual damages, whether the judge will exercise discretion to award treble damages or award prejudgment interest, or what plaintiffs' counsel will seek as reasonable attorneys' fees.
+It is unknown whether plaintiffs will seek statutory or actual damages, or whether the judge will exercise discretion to award prejudgment interest or reasonable attorneys' fees.
 Accordingly, damages are not reasonably estimable at this time.
 We will continue to vigorously defend this matter, and we do not believe the result will have a material adverse effect on our financial condition.